Travelers (The X-Files): Plot

-A secretary at the FBI office, Dorothy Bahnsen (Jane Perry), helps Dales find a file that mentions Gissing, one of the two other men mentioned by Bill who had committed suicide.
-She explains that she files all the unsolved cases under X because there is more room under X than U. Gissing's body is still in the morgue and Dales convinces the technician to cut open the body where they find a strange creature has been sewn into Gissing's chest.
+A secretary at the FBI office, Dorothy Bahnsen (Jane Perry), helps Dales find a file that mentions Gissing, one of the two test subjects.
+Gissing's body is still in the morgue and Dales convinces the technician to cut open his body, where they find a strange creature has been sewn into Gissing's chest.
 Dales goes to Skur's wife and tells her what was done to her husband and that he wants to expose the experiments.
 Skur's wife goes down into the backyard bomb shelter to tell Skur, but he is overcome by his parasite and kills her.

-Cohn picks up Dales and takes him to the office of the Director who gives him a speech about patriotism and convinces him to help bring in Skur.
+Cohn brings Dales before FBI Director J. Edgar Hoover, who convinces him to help bring in Skur.
 They take Dales back to the bar to meet Skur, who attacks Dales.
-Bill Mulder and the other agent wait outside until they think Dales is dead before rushing in to find that Dales has handcuffed Skur and is still alive.
+Bill and the other agent wait outside until they think Dales is dead before rushing in to find that he has handcuffed Skur and is still alive.

 In 1990, Fox Mulder is dismayed to hear what his father was involved in.
 He asks Dales how Skur escaped and Dales speculates that someone might have helped Skur escape hoping that the truth of what was done to him may one day be revealed.
 The episode ends with a final flashback of Bill Mulder driving down a road with Skur and giving Skur the keys to the car and walking away.